AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/sugarcrm-events.md

 >[!NOTE]
 >
->The [!!DNL SugarCRM Events] source is in beta.
+>The [!DNL SugarCRM Events] source is in beta.
 See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

 This tutorial provides steps for creating a [!DNL SugarCRM Events] source connection using the Adobe Experience Platform user interface.